alesrazym/mobile-assignment-kmm/README.md

-# fetchRockets
+# mobile-assignment-kmm
-KMM module for iOS solution application
+fetchRockets module for iOS solution application

 Simple library in Kotlin Multiplatform Mobile that has REST API requests, that are used in our example app for iOS version in Quanti [Mobile assignment](https://github.com/Qase/mobile-assignment)